-As per the Petroleum Law, the Ministry of Petroleum may allow the use of a third party's facilities, if that use contributes to a more efficient use of the existing resources.
+As per the Petroleum Law, the MIREMPET may allow the use of a third party's facilities, if that use contributes to a more efficient use of the existing resources.
 However, this can only be done if it does not result in a decrease of production levels or ineffective functioning.